stardot/AcornOS120/README.txt

    AcornOS120.adl - this is a 640KB interleaved disk image, suitable for writing to a floppy disk.

-   AcornOS120.dat - this is al 640KB non-interleaved disk image,
+   AcornOS120.dat - this is a 640KB non-interleaved disk image,
    suitable for using with BeebSCSI (e.g. rename it to scsi0.dat).

 Transfer one of these disk images onto your physical hardware.